 - Viacom, Inc. , Successor in Interest to Westinghouse Furniture Sys. v.
 General Services Administration, GSBCA No. 15871, 05-2 BCA ¶ 33,080, Sept.
 21, 2005.
 In a dispute that lasted 15 years and after a contentious trial, the GSBCA denied the government’s claim of more than $3.8 million against C&M's client based on discounts that allegedly were undisclosed in negotiating a Federal Supply Schedule contract, finding that the undisclosed discounts were irrelevant to the pricing of the contract and the damages sought were based on an unreasonable premise.

-Marc often represents government contractors sued under the False Claims Act, and he has successfully resolved the following False Claims Act cases during the past several years: an action by the Department of Justice in the Eastern District of New York against a major contractor for alleged defective pricing of a contract for test systems; a suit in the District of Columbia by a qui tam relator alleging falsification of indoor air quality test results; and a suit in the Eastern District of Virginia by a qui tam relator against a large contractor alleging failure to perform required tests on newly installed telephones.
+Marc often represented government contractors sued under the False Claims Act, and he successfully resolved the following False Claims Act cases: an action by the Department of Justice in the Eastern District of New York against a major contractor for alleged defective pricing of a contract for test systems; a suit in the District of Columbia by a qui tam relator alleging falsification of indoor air quality test results; and a suit in the Eastern District of Virginia by a qui tam relator against a large contractor alleging failure to perform required tests on newly installed telephones.
 He also was a counsel of record in U.S. ex rel.
 Werner v.
 Fuentez Systems Concepts, Inc., 319 F. Supp.
 2d 682 (N.D.
 W. Va.), aff'd, 115 Fed.
 Appx.
 127 (4th Cir.
 2004), in which summary judgment was obtained on behalf of a contractor based on government knowledge and direction.

-Marc is a member of the District of Columbia Bar and the American Bar Association, where he is a member of the Public Contract Law Section.
-He often lectures on government procurement issues, and he is the author/co-author of "The GSA Multiple Award Schedule Program,"Briefing Papers, Federal Publications (No. 94-11, Oct.
+Marc was a member of the District of Columbia Bar and the American Bar Association, where he was a member of the Public Contract Law Section.
+He often lectured on government procurement issues, and he was the author/co-author of "The GSA Multiple Award Schedule Program,"Briefing Papers, Federal Publications (No. 94-11, Oct.
 1994), "Government Indemnification for Environmental Liability," Briefing Papers, Federal Publications (No. 92-11, Oct.
 1992), "Certificates of Competency," Briefing Papers, Federal Publications (No. 87-11, Oct.
 1987) and "Recovery of Environmental Costs," Costs, Pricing and Accounting Report Federal Publications (March 1991).